phcode-dev/phoenix/docs/05-Available-Standard-Libraries.md

 ## fontawesome

-Fontawesome is used for iconography in phoenix.
+Fontawesome is used for iconography in Phoenix.

 credits: https://fontawesome.com/